-Dear: (Name of Agency/Person), property you own at (address) which may receive funding assistance from the U.S. Department (HUD). for a proposed project Please be advised that (Name of Agency/Person)have authority to acquire your property by eminent domain amicable agreement for the purchase of your property, posed acquisition.
-We are prepared to offer you (\$) In accordance with the Uniform Relocation Assistance an Policies Act (URA), owner-occupants who move as a resunot eligible for relocation assistance.
-If you have any questions about this notice or the propose (name) Sincerely, (name and title)
+Dear: (Name of Agency/Person) for a proposed project Please be advised that (Name of Agency/Person)have authority to acquire your property by eminent doma an amicable agreement for the purchase of your property posed acquisition.
+We are prepared to offer you (\$) In accordance with the Uniform Relocation Assistance as Policies Act (URA), owner-occupants who move as a resent eligible for relocation assistance.
+If you have any questions about this notice or the propos (name), (title), (phoreupon) Sincerely, (name and title)